devgrater/GrimmKeeper/readme_search_system.md

 It will apply to any search results after the line and before the next `@` or `#` mark.

 ### 1.4.
 Loading an Index File
+Simply call the sequence function `/IndexSearch [Path to Index]` Or, do it the hard way and call the function `SearchManager.Instance.LoadIndex(path)`

+The function by default replaces all existing search indexes, instead of appending to them.

 ## 2. Adding a Webpage